SalesforceCommerceCloud/sfcc-ci/README.md

 1. Download the binary for MacOS.

+2. Make the binary executable:

+        chmod +x ./sfcc-ci-macos

-2. Move the binary in to your PATH:
+3. Move the binary in to your PATH:

         sudo mv ./sfcc-ci-macos /usr/local/bin/sfcc-ci